Sometimes, something hits a nerve.

 2) Praise their dedication to athleticism or dexterity in playing the piano.
-Casually point out to strengths to her as you perceive them, so that she understands why she should be happy in her body.
+Casually point out to strengths as you perceive them.
 It can be as simple as asking her to get an item from a shelf too high for you to reach, “It must be nice to be so tall!”

 4) Model how one has a healthy relationship to their body.
 Prioritize healthy food choices when possible; she’ll notice that mom usually orders a healthy meal and occasionally snacks on comfort food.
 If you work out on a routine basis, you’re already showing her that exercise is valuable.
 If you don’t, perhaps start by taking a walk a few nights a week; maybe take your daughter with you for some quality chatting time.

 5) If you have an eating disorder or “eating-disordered thinking,” please seek treatment.
 And be open about it with her.
 You’ll be modeling to that it’s okay to ask for help.

 Teach her self-acceptance, self-compassion and self-care.
 Those are lessons that will serve her all her life.